abdulmoiz31/ruby-blog-app/README.md

-# README
+# How to Run

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+* Ruby version => '3.0.2'

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+* run 'bundle install' to install all the gems listed in gemfile

+* S3 bucket was used in this project to store images so you have to configure your S3 bucket and put its credentials in config/storage.yml file or else you can use local   storage for that.

-* How to run the test suite
+* run 'rails s' to run project.

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...